 Growth is expected to focus strongly on private sector residential housing, commercial offices and infrastructure and energy projects.
-The one notable gap is public sector funding.
+The funding shortfall in the public sector stands out.
 The three major party conferences this Autumn gave no big clues as to future plans on infrastructure, although the Autumn Statement due on 3 December may shed some light on next steps for the National Infrastructure Plan.

 On a regional level, the Greater London Authority (GLA)’s London Infrastructure Plan 2050 is a welcome development, as it identifies the exponential needs for growth across the capital.
 That said, there is a long way to go in converting these ideas into concrete plans.

 In spite of these public sector uncertainties, foreign investment into the UK is increasing and levels of interest in our construction market remain high.
 Spearheaded by sovereign wealth funds and Asian and Canadian investors, London’s real estate opportunities are prized by investors thanks to the superior and secure financial returns they offer.
-Outside of London, investment potential is also looking positive, with clear signs of interest in retail and logistics assets in particular are attracting interest from investors outside of London, as well.
+Retail and logistics assets in particular are attracting interest from investors outside of London, as well.

-Despite recent growth the industry is still fragile, and construction companies must position themselves as capable of delivering high quality projects on time and on budget if the sector is to continue to attract investment.
+It’s important for construction firms to show investors that they can deliver high-quality projects on time and on budget despite recent growth in the industry.
 Squeezed margins remain a frequent challenge for construction companies – with past decisions affecting current profitability – and an enormous number of external factors affect the performance and success of construction projects, from competitive pricing, rising labour, materials and transport costs to the growing skills shortage in the sector.
-As a result, success in capitalising on growth is, therefore, far from certain.
+As a result, success in capitalising on growth is far from certain.

-However, the industry is taking steps to tackle these challenges.
+The industry, on the other hand, is making strides to address these issues.
 Technology and building information modelling (BIM) are set to make a huge difference to construction design and processes, increasing efficiency in the long-term.
 The successful companies of the future will be those with the resources to invest in research, skills and innovation.
-More and more in-house design skills will be required as technology improves because the divide between the initial design and construction processes becoming more of a bar to efficiency, leading to greater in-house design skills being developed.
+More and more in-house design skills will be required as technology improves because the divide between the initial design and construction processes may become a barrier to efficiency.

-As we look to the future, we are likely to see more consolidation in the sector as companies look to diversify and find new ways to deal with the problems they face today.
-Firms in the UK and abroad can work together with foreign investors to co-invest in projects in the UK and abroad, and to earn returns as investors or developers – not just contractors.
+In the future, we can expect to see more consolidation in the sector as companies seek to diversify and find new ways to deal with the problems they face today.
+Firms in the UK and abroad can work together with foreign investors to co-invest in projects and earn returns as investors or developers, rather than just contractors.